jsx-eslint/eslint-plugin-react/docs/rules/function-component-definition.md

+# react/function-component-definition

-# Enforce a specific function type for function components (`react/function-component-definition`)
+📝 Enforce a specific function type for function components.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).